Open-Minds-Lab/MRdataset/docs/API.rst

 using the elements in Core API.
 Here is a summarized reference of classes which can be used to import BIDS dataset and DICOM dataset.

-.. automodule:: MRdataset.dicom
+.. automodule:: MRdataset.common
    :members:
    :undoc-members:
    :show-inheritance:

-.. automodule:: MRdataset.naive_bids
-   :members:
-   :undoc-members:
-   :show-inheritance:

-.. automodule:: MRdataset.fastbids
+.. automodule:: MRdataset.dicom
    :members:
    :undoc-members:
    :show-inheritance: